chen3feng/uct/README.md

 With this tool, you needn't:

-- Type the the full path of UBT, uct can find it automatically if your current directory is under the game project or the engine directory.
+- Type the the full path of UBT, UCT can find it automatically if your current directory is under the game project or the engine directory.
-- Pass the -Project=YourGame.uproject, uct can find it automatically if your current directory is under the game project.
+- Pass the -Project=YourGame.uproject, UCT can find it automatically if your current directory is under the game project.
-- Type `Win64`, uct assume the target platform is also the host platform.
+- Type `Win64`, UCT assume the target platform is also the host platform.
 - Type `Development`, `dev` is enough.

 ## Install